Bleeding Through: The Truth (2005–2007)

 The group once again played on the second stage at the 2006 Ozzfest, now as part of the year's permanent lineup along with Black Label Society, Unearth, Atreyu and Norma Jean.
 During days Ozzfest was not performing, Bleeding Through played shows supporting Disturbed, Avenged Sevenfold and Hatebreed.
 The band members were on a day off from the festival passing through Medford, Oregon, when they pulled into a Taco Bell parking lot to eat.
 This resulted in a fan recognizing them and then calling over a bunch of his friends.
 The band talked with the fans, signed autographs, posed for pictures and also asked the kids if there were any shows happening that night they could participate in.
 They ended up doing a small club concert with local bands, with roughly 150 people in attendance.
 The show was a benefit with all proceeds going toward cancer research.
 The band spent November and December 2006 on tour with Saosin and Senses Fail.

 Bleeding Through headlined the Darkness Over Europe 2007 Tour with I Killed The Prom Queen, All Shall Perish, and Caliban from February to March.
-It would be Danough's final tour with the band, as the two parties agreed to mutually part ways in April.
+Danough agreed to mutually part ways with the band in April.
 According to a statement released by the band, Danough and the other members "had grown apart and it was time for both parties to move on".
 Danough was quickly replaced by Jona Weinhofen of I Killed The Prom Queen – one of several factors that led that band to disband.
 The band then toured as the opening act for the Slayer and Marilyn Manson summer tour.

 Following that, the group embarked on a six-week stint across the North America opening for HIM, finishing the touring cycle for The Truth on December 1 and 2, 2007.